-- Winning texts are published by Art Monthly
+- All three texts are published by Art Monthly and FVU

-- The Michael O'Pray Prize is open to submissions from both the UK and internationally, though submissions must be in the English Language.
+- The Michael O'Pray Prize is open to submissions from across the UK.

-- There is no age limit to submit.
+- There is no age limit for applicants.

-3. Completed Equal Opportunities Monitoring Form.
+4. Completed Equal Opportunities Monitoring Form.
 This will be processed separately from your submission and will not affect your eligibility for the opportunity.
 You can download this as a Google Doc here or as a Word doc below.